Our aim is to provide an environment in which students from a wide range of cultural, ethnic and religious backgrounds:

-If you are not happy with any of the above, please feel free to contact any of our accrediting bodies: British Council, British Accreditation Council or the Independent Schools Inspectorate who will also be able to effectively deal with your complaint.
+If you are not happy with any of the above, please feel free to contact any of our accrediting bodies: British Council or the British Accreditation Council who will also be able to effectively deal with your complaint.

 Does it matter what the issue is?

 No, it can be a big problem or a small one.
 By discussing it, you may come up with some positive ideas.